81 Cozy Living Room Ideas

 No matter what you’re starting with, creating a cozy living room is probably a lot easier than you think.
 Check out these cozy living room ideas for the inspiration you need to take your own living space from drab to luxurious.

-Offset the use of grey with an otherwise warm color palette.
-Wood, stone, and leather are great “neutral” materials that won’t contrast too harshly with grey tones.
-You can also incorporate a natural grey color scheme using faux fur throws or pillows.
+Offset the use of gray with an otherwise warm color palette.
+Wood, stone, and leather are great “neutral” materials that won’t contrast too harshly with gray tones.
+You can also incorporate a natural gray color scheme using faux fur throws or pillows.

 You can enjoy a warm, comfortable living room without sacrificing the decadence of luxury design.
 If your living room is the beneficiary of a built-in fireplace, make sure it serves as the room’s centerpiece.
 After all, there’s nothing classier than a roaring fireplace surrounded by great taste in home decor.